kpark526/CS1FinalProject/README.md

 	- Cannot move piles at a time
 	- Cannot view the stack created with revealed cards

-To start a game, download all the files included.
-Then run the solitaire menu file.
-You can also run the file for the mode you want directly.

 Credits:
 - Card images were pulled from the internet